 In August 1971, with inflation unresolved and an election year looming, Nixon announced temporary wage and price controls, allowed the dollar to float, and ended the convertibility of the dollar into gold.

-In 1971, Nixon eliminated the Cabinet-level United States Post Office Department, which became the government-run United States Postal Service.
+In 1971, Nixon eliminated the Cabinet-level United States Post Office Department, which then became the government-run United States Postal Service.

 On January 5, 1972, Nixon entered his name on the New Hampshire primary ballot, effectively announcing his candidacy for reelection.